vivo-community/vivo-vagrant/README.md

 ## Starting the GUI and development environment
 Go to the VirtualBox console -- This is probably labeled as VirtualBoxVM -- it shoudl have a login prompt and perhaps console messages
 On the console - ogin to the system with the user/password = vagrant/vagrant
 Start the XFCE desktop with the command
 $ startx

+If you get error ""(EE) No screens found" (or something similar) when running `startx` you might need to enable Remote Display in VirtualBox.
+To do so:

+* Go to the `vivo_vagrant_default` machine in the VirtualBox manager.
+* Click on `Settings`
+* Select `Display` + `Remote Display`
+* Check the "Enable Server" checkbox.
+* Restart the VM (e.g. via `vagrant halt` + `vagrant up`)

+When you log back to the VM `startx` should work.

 ### Changing the display
  * set virtualbox to scaled mode  ( this makes resizing much easier _
    * <right ctrl  C> WINDOWS;   <Command C>  MAC
    * In the XFCE desktop - right click -> Applications -> Settings -> Display
     * Select a display that suites your display - eg 1400x1040
     * Click Apply

 ### Applications and issues in the desktop
  * eclipse is installed and can be started with the eclipse command in the terminal
  * firefox is installed and can be started with the firefox command in the terminal
  * There are bugs which prevent cutting and pasting between the guest and host -- please report back if this is resolved.

 ### Commands / system layout
  * VIVO application: `/usr/local/vivo`.  -- this is the https://github.com/vivo-community/vivo-project-template repo